andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 Suppose, for example, that you want to remove the row describing a flight after a certain amount of time it landed.
 How could the server communicate an event that is not a state change?
 How can the client capture an event saying that it should remove a row from the table?

 You could think of using the `data` property of the event to specify a distinguishing event information.
-However Server-Sent Events protocol allows to specify an event so that you can handle different type of events in an easy way.
+However, the Server-Sent Events protocol allows you to specify an event so that you can handle different type of events in an easy way.
 We are talking about the `event` keyword.
 Let's take a look at how our server's code changes:

 ```javascript
 // server.js